 7. Ragi Cheela

-This is one of the best breakfast for diabetics.
+This is one of the best breakfasts for diabetics.
 It is super simple to make as well.
 Just take a cup of ragi flour, add water and make a batter and add a pinch of salt.
 Then heat a tawa and spread the batter.
 Enjoy the super healthy ragi cheela.

 8. Bajra Methi Missi Roti Recipe

 Bajra is used in Indian kitchens for making a range of healthy snacks and flatbreads.
 This is a healthy breakfast for diabetics as it controls high blood sugar levels.
-This recipe contains bajra, whole wheat flour, methi leaves, curd and paneer and hence it is full of good carbs and lean protein.
+This recipe contains bajra, whole wheat flour, methi leaves, curd, and paneer and hence it is full of good carbs and lean protein.

 9. Bajra Khichdi Recipe

 Khichdi is a healthy and low-carb Indian breakfast for diabetics, if it is cooked with more fiber-rich grains than white rice, it would be a blessing.
 Bajra khichdi is an excellent addition to a diabetic diet.
 It is rich in fiber, and lentils add protein to the dish.
 Moreover, it is light on the digestive system and easy to prepare.

 10. Bajra Bread

 Bajra bread is very simple to make and it compliments well with your breakfast tea.
 It is one of the best breakfasts for diabetic Indian patients, you need to add bajra flour, whole wheat flour, eggs, and oil and whisk it all well to bake.
 You can also add some supersedes to make it more nutritious.